Keith Henderson (artist): Early life and First World War

-Henderson was born in Scotland and brought up in Aberdeenshire and in London.
+Henderson was born in Kensington, London and brought up in Aberdeenshire and in London.
 He was one of three children born to George MacDonald Henderson, a barrister at Lincoln's Inn, and Constance Helen, née Keith.
 He attended Orme Square School in London and Marlborough College.
 Henderson studied at the Slade School of Art before continuing to develop his art at the Académie de la Grande Chaumière in Paris.
 While in Paris he shared a studio with Maxwell Armfield.
 During the First World War Henderson served as a Captain with the Royal Wiltshire Yeomanry on the Western Front.
 He depicted his experiences of warfare there in several paintings and in a book, Letters to Helen: Impressions of an Artist on the Western Front, first published in 1917.
 'Helen' was Helen Knox-Shaw, who Henderson married in 1917 at St Martin-in-the-Fields in London.

 Between the two world wars Henderson travelled extensively in Africa and South America and would later include images of the flora and fauna he saw on these trips in his book illustrations.
 Henderson worked as an illustrator, designing posters and book jackets.
 He illustrated books by W. H. Hudson and E. R. Eddison, including The Worm Ouroboros, and, with Norman Wilkinson, an edition of Geoffrey Chaucer's translation of The Romaunt of the Rose.
 He produced poster designs for both London Transport and the Empire Marketing Board, who sent him to paint in Cyprus for over a year.

 He also exhibited his work, at the Royal Academy and a solo show of paintings of Cyprus at the Beaux Arts Gallery at Bruton Place in London.

 In August 1927, Henderson wrote a letter to The Times, giving his address as "Eoligarry, Isle of Barra, Outer Hebrides".
 He also lived at Glen Nevis and, from 1942, for several years at Spean Bridge.
 Henderson also worked in South Africa, Cyprus and Egypt.